Professionals and volunteers

 Child exploitation and missing

-Children and young people who are sexually exploited are the victims of child sexual abuse, and their needs require careful assessment.
-Shropshire's Safeguarding Children Board has developed child sexual exploitation guidance for practitioners and a risk assessment tool that will help you assess the level of risk to a child and make a referral, if appropriate.
+Children and young people who are exploited are the victims of child abuse, and their needs require careful assessment.
+Shropshire's Safeguarding Partnership has developed child exploitation guidance for practitioners and an initial assessment tool that will help you assess the level of risk to a child and make a referral, if appropriate.

 Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help means providing support as soon as a problem emerges, at any point in a child’s life, from the foundation years through to the teenage years.